terrydolan/catmon-lastseen/README.md

 to google drive.
 The application has been running since 2015.
-It was recently ported to a raspberrypi 3b+ and enhanced to include the catmon image classifier (see below).
+It was recently ported to a raspberrypi 3b+ and enhanced to include the catmon image classifier (catmonic, see below).
+The app now uses catmonic to try and identify the cat, tweets the identity and automatically places the image in a folder for that cat on Google Drive.
 [Catmon repo](https://github.com/terrydolan/catmon)
 2. *Catmon Image Tagger*: a web app that provides a UI to help tag a set of catmon images as either 'Boo' or 'Simba' or 'Unknown'.